When your child is coming to Stoke Mandeville Hospital for a general anaesthetic – Mandeville Wing

 If your child requires insulin, please ring and check with us how to adjust their dosing before and after surgery.

-Parents/guardians are welcome to stay and wait before and after surgery, and you will be reunited with your child as soon as they are safely recovered from their operation.
+A parents/guardian is welcome to stay and wait before and after surgery, and you will be reunited with your child as soon as they are safely recovered from their operation.
 It may be necessary to wait for some time before going to theatre.

 A time for arrival will be specified on your child’s admission letter.
 Please come directly to the Mandeville Wing Unit.